caitlynbakery/My_Shop/README.md

 This first section of Shop App focused on managing the state and utilizing the Provider widget to update certain parts of the app.
 We have many screens in this app that pass information to each other using state management.

 ## Consumer Widget
 I learned that there is a different way to update the state, in place of `Provider.of`.
 The reason we use the `Consumer` widget is that it only updates the specific widget that it wraps around.
+The `Consumer` widget calls the individual build method of a widget, while `Provider.of` rebuilds the entire screen.
 In my product_item.dart file, I used the `Consumer` widget to change the favorited status of my products.
 When using the `Consumer` widget, we can have a stateless widget that takes in the Provider classes from main.dart.

 ```dart
 class ProductItem extends StatelessWidget {